NghiemLg/VXL_AI/README.md

 - Use Python and TensorFlow/Keras to build and train the AI model.
 - Export the trained model weights as a `.bin` file.

+**Training Script**: The file `main_numpy_5hd.ipynb` contains the Python code for training the model.

 ### 4. Model Deployment
 - Integrate the `.bin` file into the STM32 firmware.

+---

+## Firmware Development
+- The file `main.c` contains the embedded code for processing sensor data, running the AI model, and controlling the LEDs.

 ---